VPS Deployment

 Production setup

-Section titled “Production setup”The steps above get Pinchy working, but for production use you should add HTTPS, a firewall, and pinned secrets.
+Section titled “Production setup”The steps above get Pinchy working, but for production use you should add HTTPS, a firewall, and a domain lock.

 Set up HTTPS with Caddy